 How will we navigate the transition?
 How can you know how susceptible you are?

-This might sound pessimistic, but really it’s the opposite, because it gives us a good rule of thumb by which to avoid being displaced by technology.
+This might sound pessimistic, but really it’s the opposite because it gives us a good rule of thumb by which to avoid being displaced by technology.

 Focus on creating the kind of value that machines can’t.

 This is also true of your brain.
-If you’re like most people, your brain acquired the training data to learn to drive a car when you were somewhere between 14 and 20 years old.
-Inside your head is a massive and complex web of neurons that are responsible for processing the stream of input from your eyes.
+If you’re like most people, your mind acquired the training data to learn to drive a car when you were somewhere between 14 and 20 years old.
+Inside your head is a massive and complex web of neurons responsible for processing the stream of input from your eyes.
 You bootstrapped your ability to avoid obstacles and control your motor functions in response to environmental stimuli by practicing inside a car.
 There is no other way to learn to drive a car—you can’t read a book or attend a lecture and expect to be able to drive well.

-Fortunately, there is still a verywide spread of human activity for which the training data is trapped in humans’ minds.
+Fortunately, there is still a very wide spread of human activity for which the training data is trapped in humans’ minds.
 This is nowhere more true than for interpersonal interaction.

 At the core of B2B sales is the ability to understand what people want.
 We’re nowhere close to being able to build machines that can understand the subtleties in what people want.
 We try to learn that from the data people leave online.
-We use technology install data with the hope that someone who already uses Wordpress or Marketo might be the kind of person who also uses whatever it is you’re selling.
+We use technology to install data with the hope that someone who already uses WordPress or Marketo might be the kind of person who also uses whatever it is you’re selling.